How to Apply for a Federal Pell Grant

 The total amount of Federal Pell Grant funds that you are eligible for during your lifetime is limited by federal law.
 The maximum amount you can receive is the equivalent of six years of Pell Grant funding.
 Since the maximum amount for one year is equal to 100%, the six-year or lifetime equivalent is 600%.

 The Lifetime Eligibility Used (LEU) refers to the total amount of your Pell Grant funds that have been used.
 The U.S. Department of Education keeps track of your LEU by adding together the percentages of your Pell Grant scheduled awards for each year.
-You can access this information by logging in to the National Student Loan Data System (NSLDS) using your FSA ID.
+You can access this information by logging in to your student aid account using your FSA ID.
 Your LEU can be found on the Financial Aid Review page.
 The LEU will include Pell Grant awards you have received for all schools, not just AIMS Education.

 For more information regarding the Federal Pell Grant, please visit the Federal Student Aid website.